necordjs/necord/README.md

 Whenever you need to handle any event data, use the `Context` decorator.

-If you want to fully dive into Necord check out these resources:
+If you want to fully dive into Necord, check out these resources:

 * [Necord Wiki](https://necord.org) - Official documentation of Necord.
 * [Nest JS](https://docs.nestjs.com) - A progressive framework for creating well-architectured applications.